microsoft/z3guide/website/docs-programming/04 - Parameters.md

 max_precision | unsigned int  |  during sign determination we switch from interval arithmetic to complete methods when the interval size is less than 1/2^k, where k is the max_precision | 128 use_prem | bool  |  use pseudo-remainder instead of remainder when computing GCDs and Sturm-Tarski sequences | true

-## Module ackermannization
+## ackermannization

-Description: solving UF via ackermannization
+solving UF via ackermannization

  Parameter | Type | Description | Default
  ----------|------|-------------|--------
 eager | bool  |  eagerly instantiate all congruence rules | true inc_sat_backend | bool  |  use incremental SAT | false
 sat_backend | bool  |  use SAT rather than SMT in qfufbv_ackr_tactic | false

-## Module nlsat
+## nlsat

-Description: nonlinear solver
+nonlinear solver

  Parameter | Type | Description | Default
  ----------|------|-------------|--------